eapaez09/debianfiles/basicSettings/README.md

 ```

 ## Trash
-With *pcmanfm* you can open the trash clicking on the left panel, but on the command
+With *thunar* you can open the trash clicking on the left panel, but on the command
 line you can use:

 ```bash